Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Introduction

-For the upper bound, we perform Classical Shadow tomography with Pauli measurements \cite{huang2020predicting,elben2022randomized}.
-Furthermore, we include a novel proof of the rigorous guarantees of the Classical Shadows algorithm based on Pauli analysis that might be of independent interest (see \cref{theo:classicalshadows}).
-The lower bound $\Omega(4^k/\eps^2)$ follows from the lower bound by Haah et al.\ to learn $k$-qubit states \cite{haah2017sample}, and for the lower bound $\Omega(\log(n)/\eps^2)$ we show that there are $n$ states that are $1$-junta and difficult to distinguish.
+For the upper bound, we perform classical shadow tomography with Pauli measurements \cite{HKP20,EFH+22}.
+Furthermore, we include a novel proof of the rigorous guarantees of the classical shadow tomography algorithm based on Pauli analysis that might be of independent interest (see \cref{theo:classicalshadows}).
+The second term of the proved lower bound $\Omega\rbra{4^k/\eps^2}$ follows from the lower bound by Haah et al. to learn $k$-qubit states \cite{HHJ+17}.
+In order to prove the first term of the lower bound $\Omega\rbra{\log\rbra{n}/\eps^2}$, we show that there are $n$ states which are $1$-junta but hard to distinguish.

 For the testing problem, we have the following result,